Overhang (vehicles): Background

+List of examples

 Advantages

 Large overhangs contribute to large vehicle dimensions, and the associated advantages of size.
 On front-engined saloon/sedans, measuring rear overhang is helpful in predicting the size of the trunk.
 For these same vehicles, large front overhangs can accommodate larger engines.
 Large overhangs also contribute to safety due to increased bulk, as well as space for crumple zones that provide defense for passengers in frontal and rear collisions.

 The Porsche 911, produced since 1964, has always contained its entire flat-6 engine within its rear overhang, with the center of mass of the engine outside of the wheelbase.
 In the case of the 911, the rear-mounted engine allows for increased practicality in the form of a small rear row of seats that would be impossible with a mid-engined sports car.

 Disadvantages

 Excessive weight that is concentrated outside of the wheelbase can interfere with accurate negotiation of corners at high speed.
 The rear-engined Porsche 911, with its engine far in the rear, was notorious for dangerous oversteer in its early days, and cars with engines far in the front often suffered from the opposite problem of understeer, for which many old American cars with heavy V8 engines were infamous.
 Front-engined Ferraris, such as the Ferrari 612 Scaglietti place their engines within the wheelbase, so as to avoid the problem of understeer.
 Reducing overhanging weight in sports cars is usually a priority, with the notable exception of the 911.

 In contrast, the excellent handling of the Mini, with its wheels pushed far out at each corner, can be partly credited to its small overhang.
 The classic Mini and New MINI are both automobiles with very little overhang and thus handle very well under extreme conditions.
 The minimal overhang gives the Mini its bulldog-like stance.

 Rear overhang may present a problem in large vehicles such as buses.
 Long rear overhang would require the driver to pay attention to nearby vehicles when turning at 90 degrees.
 Since the rear overhang is outside the wheelbase, it may hit a vehicle in the adjacent lane, especially when turning 90 degrees right (in a right-hand drive country).

 Also, some specialized vehicles (such as the AM General HMMWV and the related Hummer H1) are designed with no frontal overhang, allowing it to possess incredible abilities such as climbing vertical walls.
 This does, however, place these vehicles' front wheels as the furthest forward point of the vehicle, which can lead to disastrous results in the event of a frontal collision.